-It’s official: After rumors suggested as much, Apple has confirmed in a blog post that the 2019 Worldwide Developers Conference (WWDC) will take place June 3-7 at the McEnery Convention Center in San Jose, California.
+It’s official: Apple’s annual Worldwide Developers Conference (WWDC) will take place June 3 through June 7 at the McEnery Convention Center in San Jose, California.
 This will be the 30th WWDC, and Apple is expected to show off iOS 13, macOS 10.15, watchOS 6, and more.
-It could also be where Apple unveils new AirPods and maybe even MacBooks.
+The company just sent out invites to media.

 Knowing a date for WWDC 2019 is excellent for remote viewers who will be standing by to soak up the news, but developers who wish to attend will still most likely need to do so through Apple’s lottery system.
 Even then, most developers in attendance will need to shell out $1,600 for a prized ticket.
 According to Apple’s blog post, tickets will be issued through a random selection process, with developers being notified of their application status by 5 p.m.
 PT on March 21.
 Those interested in registering to attend will need to do so before March 20 — otherwise you’ll have to make do with the livestream.